Brunch & Batter

 • 1 tablespoon baking powder

-• 6 tablespoon butter cold and cut into cubes
+• 6 tablespoon cold, unsalted butter, cut into cubes

 • 1 cup cranberries fresh or frozen